 Table of Contents

 Archimedes was a Greek mathematician who flourished from 287 to 212 B.C.
 He found mathematical problems very intriguing.
 So much so that he scribbled math equations and plotted graphs on the ground and even on his stomach.
-Let’s read more about the man who today is known as the father of mathematics.
+Let’s read more about the man known today as the father of mathematics.

 His family also encouraged him to pursue formal education.
 This was the reason for his enrollment in Egypt’s School of Mathematics.
-Archimedes spent most of his life in the service of King Hiero II of Syracuse.
+Archimedes spent most of his life serving King Hiero II of Syracuse.
 He helped the king with mathematical problems and devised new strategies for troops.

 The most well-known tale about Archimedes is of him inventing a method for measuring the volume of an oddly shaped item-